Photo Source

 John Coltrane had to be one of the most profound musicians of his generation.
 Some of that wisdom has carried over into today.
 I have definitely enjoyed interviews that I've come across and other treasured source information on this great jazz saxophonist.

-I thought I'd top this entry from a blog that I wrote earlier this year, which I maintain over at Myspace.
+I thought I'd top this entry from a blog that I wrote earlier this year (in June 2007), which I maintain over at Myspace.

 Monday, January 29, 2007